Spectrum, Bristol: Ownership changes and letting

 Financial difficulties at the parent company led to Stock Exchange suspension of Espley Trust shares in January 1985, but a restructuring deal allowed work on Spectrum to continue.
 Shortly afterwards, Prudential Assurance acquired the freehold, and active marketing resumed.
 While full occupation was not achieved until the late 1980s, early lessees praised the building's raised floors, advanced HVAC, and energy-saving solar-heated water system that offset its night-time illumination.

 Tenants since the 1990s have included Morgan McKinley, Civica, Bupa Healthcare, and the RAC Legal Services Division.
 The RAC's in-house legal service, among the first major occupants, was based in Spectrum during a widely reported 1985 litigation case.

 In October 2025, a proposal to convert the building to student accommodation was submitted to Bristol City Council.
 The plan has since met opposition from the Bristol Civic Society, who fear a risk of the building losing its character under the current needs of the student housing market.

 Architecture

 Spectrum's curtain wall employs reflective glass mounted in aluminium frames, combining high solar gain with an internal water-duct heat-exchange system.
-The plan form angles to track the Bond Street frontage, while recessed upper floors and a tiered roofscape lower the perceived mass when viewed from Portland and Brunswick Squares.
+The plan form angles to track the Bond Street frontage, where the landscaped courtyard exists to break up the building's massing, while recessed upper floors and a tiered roofscape lower the perceived mass when viewed from Portland and Brunswick Squares.
 Internally, a glazed dome marks the foyer, formerly planted with tropical species, and connects to a mezzanine café.
 Two service cores now allow subdivision into multiple tenancies.
 Underground parking for 110 cars was a condition of planning approval, intended to minimise street parking in the conservation area.